chaseruskin/legoHDL/ROADMAP.md

 - [-] see if improvements can be made to "set settings" code (config command) -> users can now directly interact with the settings.yml

 __Completed__
+- [x] implement refresh command -> specify market or specify none to refresh all markets tied to workspace
+- [x] investigate whether to use `git checkout tag` then moving files OR continue using `git clone --single-branch` of tag for installation -> would allow for checking if valid legohdl release point and save space in the long run of having many installations -> moves files option
 - [x] implement versioning (folders for each version created on-demand) (installing spec. versions)
 - [x] legohdl will now try to release all versions with valid tag if a Block.lock file exists there to a market, only tries once as a folder will be created for that tag # but may not have a Block.lock for it if invalid
 - [o] test installing a block, then auto-installs requirements to cache if DNE in cache and if the requirement is found in local path or in market -> already covered by a roadmap mission